markbsigler/.dotfiles/README.md

 - ✅ All shell scripts pass shellcheck (0 issues)
 - ✅ Comprehensive test suite for ZSH, Vim, and shell scripts
 - ✅ Cross-platform tested on macOS and Linux
+- ✅ Pre-commit hooks available for automated quality checks
+- 🔒 Security audit script for checking secrets and permissions

 ## 🔍 Environment Detection